Our work

 Elk Valley Branch

-The mandate of our Seed Library is to preserve and maintain seeds from staple vegetable and edible herb and flower varieties This addresses an aspect of food sovereignty involving access to organic, non-GMO, open-pollinated seed for growing our own food.
+Our Seed Library helps preserve and maintain seeds from staple vegetable, edible herb and flower varieties.
+We're building food sovereignty involving access to organic, non-GMO, open-pollinated seed for growing our own food.
 Read more

 Evergreens Farm